• Home

 Our Impact

-2. Clinical Outcomes: Our work roots in our clinical outcomes, and our commitment to guiding community members to be PRESENT, WELL, and SAFE.
+1. Outcomes: Our work roots in our clinical, organizational, and educational outcomes, as well as in our commitment to guiding community members to be PRESENT, WELL, and SAFE.

-3. Video Testimonials: Campaign videos from youth and adults about the impact of specific peacemaking elements of our work on their lives.
+3. Video Campaigns: Campaign videos from youth and adults about the impact of specific peacemaking elements of our work on their lives.

-4. Measuring: An explanation of how we measure the impact of our work.
+4. How We Measure Our Impact: An explanation of how we measure the impact of our work.

 5. Milestones: An overview of our results according to the indicators that measure our impact.

-Listen and watch as community members in East Baltimore share the impact of Wisdom Projects' peace and wellness programming in these anti-violence campaign videos.
+Click here and listen and watch as our community organizers share the impact of Wisdom Projects' peace and wellness programming in their anti-violence campaign videos.

 Creating a Culture of Supportive Evaluation

-Within the East Baltimore community that we serve, we have created a culture of mutually supportive, ongoing evaluation in which community members work together to hold themselves and their families and peers accountable.
+Within our community, we have created a culture of mutually supportive, ongoing evaluation in which community members work together to hold ourselves and our families and peers accountable.

-Key to this culture of supportive evaluation is the loving, clear, and restorative ways that community members learn to talk with one another and campaign for peace within their familial and neighborly networks.
+Key to this culture of supportive evaluation is the loving, clear, and restorative ways that we learn to talk with one another and campaign for peace within our networks.

-Everyone works together to realize our evidence-based clinical outcomes to be PRESENT, WELL and SAFE, and we invite the public to read about these outcomes at this web-page.
+Everyone works together to realize our evidence-based outcomes as we organize and educate to be PRESENT, WELL and SAFE.
 The evaluative measures, metrics, milestones, and other data on this impact web-page root within our outcomes.

 As we make clear in the "Milestones" section of this web-page below, this work is very challenging and it takes time to reach our milestones.
-Moreover, holding ourselves accountable for mistakes is a tough enterprise and we lift our community members and ourselves while practicing restorative justice every day of our lives.
+Moreover, holding ourselves accountable in a caring and de-escalated manner for mistakes is a tough enterprise and we lift ourselves up while practicing restorative justice every day of our lives.

 Mixed Evaluative Methods

-We apply mixed qualitative and quantitative methods to measure the impact of our programming on enrollees, gain data, look for patterns, assess milestones, and gain information to improve, including the following:
+We apply mixed qualitative and quantitative methods to measure the impact of our programming on enrollees, gain data, look for patterns, assess milestones, and delineate the percentage of community members annually that reach each of our 25 metrics listed on this web-page:

-• We rely on self-reporting in quarterly and annual focus groups and individual counseling sessions about community members reduction of violent incidents and wellness.
+• Focus groups: We rely on self-reporting in quarterly and annual focus groups and individual counseling sessions about community members' reduction of violent incidents and wellness.

-• We rely on self-reporting using surveys (written or spoken aloud if the community members is challenged by literacy issues) with both multiple choice and open-ended questions (including "Peace Tracker" forms, which are described below).
+• Surveys: We rely on self-reporting using surveys (written or spoken aloud if the community members is challenged by literacy issues or reluctance to write or record) with both multiple choice and open-ended questions (including "Peace Tracker" forms, which are described below).

-• We rely on observations of transformed behavior by adult staff, parents, and other family members.
+• Observations: We rely on observations of transformed behavior by adult staff, parents, and other family members.

-• We regularly probe archival research in investigative journalism as well as court and law enforcement records that document incidences of violence within the area that we serve.
+• Investigative research: We regularly probe archival research in investigative journalism (daily, weekly, and monthly newspapers and magazines) as well as court and law enforcement records that document incidences of violence within the areas that we serve and match these records with self-reporting.

-• We vigorously track daily criminal activity on the Citizen App, which reports infractions each day in the zip codes that our programming covers with live, up-to-the-minute textual articles and video drawn from citizens' accounts and information from police scanners (and other governmental and news sources).
+• Digital resources.
+We vigorously track daily criminal activity on the Citizen App and other similar digital resources, which report infractions each day in the zip codes that our programming covers with live, up-to-the-minute textual articles and video drawn from citizens' accounts and information from police scanners (and other governmental and news sources).
 We then correlate this daily data with our personnel information to gauge whether anyone enrolled in our programming was involved with these infractions.
 If they were--or if a family member was involved--we carefully record the data in the enrollee's case management files.
 The immediacy of this tool also gives us data that we use to conduct conflict mediations and healing circles.

 Peace Tracking

-Community members' campaigns have decisively helped stem the tide of violence and promote wellness within the lives of the community members that Wisdom Projects serves each year.
+Community members' word-of-mouth and video campaigns have decisively helped stem the tide of violence and promote wellness within the lives of the community members that Wisdom Projects serves each year.
 In turn, these people's campaigns have reached scores more individuals within their familial and peer networks.

 Using information from their training and evaluations, community members develop informational campaigns about peacemaking and wellness.
 These campaigns disseminate information by word-of-mouth or within social media posts, online chat group discussions, or video uploads to private online groups.